Ludwika Maria Rzewuska

-Ludwika Maria Róża Rzewuska (1744–1816) was a Polish Szlachta and writer.
+Ludwika Maria Róża Rzewuska (1744–1816) was a Polish noblewoman (szlachcianka) and writer.

 She was the youngest daughter of Wacław Rzewuski and Anna Lubomirska.
 On 1 January 1766, she married Jan Mikołaj Chodkiewicz in Podhorce (Pidhirtsi).

 She wrote instructions concerning the care, education and safety of her children, which are important sources.
 These instructions were discussed in academic literature.

-In 1806 she bought Jampol from Dominik Zasławski.
+In 1806, she bought Jampol from Dominik Zasławski.